-See Note 4, "Revenue Recognition," for further information regarding the Company's adoption of ASC 606, Revenue from Contracts with Customers.
+See Note 4, "Revenue Recognition," for additional information.

 Business Acquisitions

 We account for acquisitions using the purchase method of accounting in accordance with ASC 805, Business Combinations.
 The purchase price for each acquisition is allocated to the assets acquired and liabilities assumed based on their estimated fair values at the date of acquisition.
 The excess purchase price over the estimated fair value of the net assets acquired is recorded as goodwill.
 Intangible assets, if identified, are also recorded.